 The final session proposes approaches to transition from the modelling phase to the implementation of the newly designed improved process.

-We consider strategies and detailed plans for implementation.
+We consider some strategies for implementation.

 This module closes with a brief look at continuous improvement.